0xknwn/starknet-modular-account/docs/ROADMAP.md

   first parameter for the account and the module
 - Version the contracts for both accounts and modules and maintain a compatibility matrix
-- Improve the distinction between stark validator and core validator
-- Make sure we cannot remove the core module from modules with the `remove_module` entrypoint
 - Improve the upgrade management with the help of the bootstrap experiment.
   Right now the upgrade works because it is actually a downgrade and move back.
   In reality it will not pass a test of an upgrade with an Argent, Braavos or